Algo-Phantoms/Welcome/README.md

 <!-- <img src="https://img.shields.io/badge/Algo-Phantoms-red?style=for-the-badge"> -->

 Welcome to Algo-Phantoms.
-This is a open source organization which will contribute pathways and resources to start with competitive programming.
+This is an open source organization which will contribute pathways and resources to start with competitive programming.

 ## Contributors:
 <a href="https://github.com/Algo-Phantoms/Welcome/graphs/contributors">